Greater Boston Project Connect

 Greater Boston Project Connect invites the whole community to come together in support of families in transition.

-Greater Boston Project Connect happens every July, providing a one-day, full-service event that invites the whole community to support families in transition.
-The event gathers service providers from across the Boston area, all of them willing to give their time and energy to helping every participant who walks through the door.
+Greater Boston Project Connect is a one-day, full-service event that invites our entire community to come together in support of families in transition, who are experiencing homelessness, or are in need of any of the services offered at the event.
+We gather employers, service providers, and resources from across Greater Boston to give their time and energy to helping every participant who walks through the door.

 Resources offered include, but aren’t limited to:

 - Employers, Employment Services, Haircuts, and Professional Clothing

 - Government and Legal Services

 - Family Resources, School Supplies, After-School Programs

 - A Free Kids’ Corner During the Event